 Affordable and cozy, slippers or socks with non-skid soles are safest for seniors.
-Robes come in a variety of styles and fabrics, so consider whether your loved one prefers shorter or longer styles, lightweight cotton or thick terrycloth.
+Robes come in a variety of styles and fabrics, so consider whether your loved one prefers shorter or longer styles, lightweight cotton, or thick terrycloth.
 Not sure?
-Brainstorm with their caregiver or choose something in-between.
+Brainstorm with their caregiver or choose something in between.

 A home-cooked meal is always appreciated.
-If you live near your elderly family member, you can prepare their favorite dish and drop it off.
+If you live near your elderly family member, prepare their favorite dish and drop it off.
 If that’s not possible, your loved one’s assisted living community or nursing home may make the meal if you share the recipe.

 A basket of goodies makes an impressive, feel-good display.
-For seniors who like to practice hospitality, snacks that are easy to share make a great senior gift basket idea.
+For seniors who like to practice hospitality, snacks that are easy to share make a great gift basket idea.

 You might fill a basket with:

-If you’re looking for a last-minute gift — or you’re still unsure what to choose — these senior gift options work well for any occasion.
+If you’re looking for a last-minute gift — or if you’re still unsure what to choose — these senior gift options work well for any occasion.